 Your Salter Fine Cutlery knife may have one of a number of blade steels.
 We work together with the finest Japanese bladesmiths using traditional forging methods.
 Each has his own specialty and own unique finishing look, but all are of the finest quality in steel and workmanship.

 We also check each blade before it receives a handle and before being shipped to you.
-However, if there was a defect that we did not notice, it is completely covered by your lifetime warranty.
+However, if there was a defect that we did not notice, it is completely covered by your warranty.